 People in detention have have ties to family, faith and other communities in the U.S. who could safely house them if they were released.

 Leaders seeking to advance racial justice and prevent the further spread and devastation of COVID-19 must immediately release detained immigrants and asylum-seekers.
 Family detention must end once and for all, and the U.S. must stop using private, for-profit prison companies for immigration detention.

 Thanks to her tenacious attorneys at National Immigrant Justice Center, our fearless partners at [email protected] Coalition, and Amnesty International’s global movement, Kelly is free!
-After persevering through nearly three years in detention, where she faced heightened risks due to inadequate measures taken by authorities to protect her and others from COVID-19, she has finally been released.
+After persevering through nearly three years in detention, where she faced heightened risks due to inadequate measures taken by authorities to protect her and others from COVID-19, she has finally been released from detention in Colorado.
 Kelly can now be with her vast community of friends who’ve been waiting to welcome her, and continue to advocate for the safety and freedom of her trans siblings in detention.
 To everyone who has supported her and fought for her freedom, she said:

 Juana* and Norma* (4), Marilin* and Yunior* (11), Karla* and Katherin* (15), and Paola* and Jose* (1) fled from horrific abuse, violence, and threats to their lives in their countries of origin.
 Instead of finding safety in the US, they were thrown into the Dilley family detention facility in Texas, where there was inadequate access to care as their health and wellbeing suffered and they faced heightened risk of contracting COVID-19.
 Finally, after being locked up for months and some even over a year, they were released due to the persistent advocacy of their attorneys at Proyecto Dilley and sustained activism from Amnesty supporters.